collegiumv/cv_doc_new/docs/lounge/policy.md

 The lounge policy boils down to just 3 rules:

-* Respect other's belongings
+* Respect others' belongings
-* Respect other's ability to work
+* Respect others' abilities to work
-* Respect other's comfort in the lounge
+* Respect others' comfort in the lounge

 In more detail, the quiet side should remain quiet at all times, with the exception of scheduled events.
 The social side should remain at a reasonable volume.